-Minerals are an important part of the Australian economy, accounting for about seven per cent of gross domestic product (GDP).
-The Australian Bureau of Statistics reports that the mining industry employs around 263 000 people directly.
+Minerals are an important part of the Australian economy, accounting for ten per cent of gross domestic product (GDP) in 2012-13.
+The Australian Bureau of Statistics reports that at June 2012 the mining industry employed around 266 000 people directly.

 Minerals are Australia’s largest export.
-According to the Bureau of Resources and Energy Economics (BREE) , the industry’s exports (excluding oil and gas) were worth approximately $164 billion in 2011-12, accounting for around 52% of total exports (goods and services) and 62% of merchandise exports.
-Australian mining companies trade freely in the global marketplace, exporting goods on a commercial basis around the world with the major markets for Australian mineral exports being China, Japan, South Korea and India.
+According to the Bureau of Resources and Energy Economics (BREE) , the industry’s exports (excluding oil and gas) were worth approximately $107 billion in 2012-13, accounting for around 59% of goods and services exports and 71% of merchandise exports.
+Australian mining companies trade freely in the global marketplace, exporting goods on a commercial basis around the world with principal markets in China, Japan, South Korea and India.

 Australia is one of the top mineral producers in the world and has a large resource inventory of most of the world’s key minerals commodities.
-Australia is the world’s leading producer of bauxite, alumina, rutile and zircon; the second largest producer of gold, iron ore, lead, lithium, manganese ore, tungsten and zinc, the third largest producer of ilmenite and uranium; the fourth largest producer of black coal (also the largest exporter), nickel and silver; and the fifth largest producer of aluminium, brown coal and copper Australia’s Identified Minerals Resources Table 1.
+Australia is the world’s leading producer of bauxite, rutile and zircon; the second largest producer of gold, iron ore, lead, lithium, manganese ore, tungsten and zinc, the third largest producer of ilmenite and uranium; the fourth largest producer of black coal (also the largest exporter), nickel and silver; and the fifth largest producer of brown coal and copper Australia’s Identified Minerals Resources Table 1.

 Resources and Production

 Geoscience Australia compiles and reports on an annual basis the national inventory of mineral resources from information released publically by mining companies in Australia’s Identified Mineral Resources and Australia's Mineral Resource Assessment.
 Geoscience Australia also provides national scale maps showing Australia’s mineral deposits and endowment by region for a wide range of mineral commodities.